Shivam-Dhyani/memory-card-game/README.md

-# Assignmnet Task - 🧠 Memory Card Game
+# 🧠 Memory Card Game

 The Memory Card Game is a web-based React application designed to test and train your short-term memory.
 Flip cards, find matching pairs, and beat your best score — all while enjoying light and dark themes for a better user experience.